 AP050—ELEMENTS OF MUSIC (2 CREDITS) Prerequisite: None.
 This audio production course, designed for the student with little musical experience, provides an overview of written and verbal language, preparing the student for Music Fundamentals I (AP110).

 AP204—DESKTOP PRODUCTION II (4 CREDITS) Prerequisites: AE130, AP050 or equivalent, AP154.
-Through an exploration of skills required by successful producers in today’s industry, students learn critical listening skills, rhythm composition, tempo mapping and beat manipulation, composite editing techniques, pre-production management, instrument tuning and NARAS recommendations for session management, delivery and backup.
+Through an exploration of skills required by successful producers in today’s industry, audio production students learn critical listening skills, rhythm composition, tempo mapping and beat manipulation, composite editing techniques, pre-production management, instrument tuning and NARAS recommendations for session management, delivery and backup.

 AP221—MUSIC FUNDAMENTALS II (4 CREDITS) Prerequisite: AP121.
 The audio production course provides an overview of chord structure, harmony, scales and chord charts and advanced studies in verbal and written musical expression, song structure and the components of melody and harmony.
 Intermediate musical concepts are reinforced through ear training exercises.